-- If you think volunteering is right for you and you would like to volunteer with Inclusion Melbourne, then complete the expression of interest form at the end of the volunteer online information session
+- If you think volunteering is right for you and you would like to volunteer with Inclusion Melbourne, then complete the application form at the end of the Volunteer online information session.

 - You will be contacted by a Community Support Coordinator who will discuss current opportunities with you

 - There are a number of forms to be completed and you will need to participate in an interview, either face to face or over the phone and provide the names and phone numbers of two professional referees.

 - Forms you need to read and complete, and other tasks required include: